 Wendell's French Bread Roast Beef Po-Boy Sandwiches

-A slow cooked roast in a crock pot, adding roux for a robust gravy; this recipe is not quick but the results make a great Po-Boy sandwich.
+A slow cooked roast beef in a crock pot, adding a rich roux for a robust gravy; this recipe is not quick but the results make a great po-boy sandwich with tender, flavorful beef that rivals any New Orleans deli.

 Ingredients